d-morrison/IntroStatActivities/_book/15-Exam3-review.md

     Words:
 \vspace{0.5in}

 d.
-Use the R script file to get the summary statistics for each level of the explanatory variable.
+Use the R script file to get the summary statistics.
 Fill in the following table with the variable names, levels of each variable, and values from the R output.

 \begingroup
 \setlength{\tabcolsep}{14pt}